How Does Waze Work and Earn Money? Let’s talk!

 When the drivers search for restaurants, stores, gas stations, shopping malls, and related destinations, relevant results show on the Waze navigation/driving app.
 With the Promoted Search Ads feature, Wazers can see the advertised brands at the top of the search list.

 As a result, this feature increases the brand’s visibility and enables the drivers to select the foremost and top options.
 This feature is perfect for brands looking to attract on-the-go customers as they can be found with a simple search.

-So, this was all about how does Waze work for restaurants, stores, and brands.
+So, this was all about Waze’s functioning for restaurants, stores, and brands.
 As mentioned earlier, advertisements are the main source of revenue for the company.
 The Waze navigation/driving app is completely ad-supported and earns profit through brands that opt for the given ad options to increase their customer base.